Christian Horner allegations timeline: How Red Bull chief became embroiled in scandal

 “It was a thorough and fair investigation conducted by an independent specialist barrister and it has concluded, dismissing the complaint made.
 I remain fully focused on the start of the season.”

-Christian Horner has responded with a firm statement after WhatsApp messages – some of a sexually suggestive nature – allegedly from the Red Bull F1 boss were leaked on Thursday.
+Christian Horner responded with a firm statement after WhatsApp messages – some of a sexually suggestive nature – allegedly from the Red Bull F1 boss were leaked.

 When asked what comes next he replied: “We go racing.”